rob5standingby/prusa-i3-mk2/README.md

 Once you have adjusted the height of the PINDA probe using the calibration tool above, you're ready to perform the XYZ calibration. **IMPORTANT:** The full XYZ calibration process can take approximately 10 minutes.
 It is VERY important that you babysit the printer and do not leave it unattended during this process.
 Follow the Prusa instructions precisely.
 Use a sheet of paper on the print surface while running the calibration.
 If the nozzle drags the piece of paper and causes it to move, IMMEDIATELY turn off the printer.
 If you have properly set the height of the PINDA probe, you should have absolutely no issues with this process.
 Learn from my mistakes!
 During assembly of my first printer, I had incorrectly set the height of the PINDA probe.
 I clicked "XYZ calibration" and walked away, and came back to the printer digging itself into the print bed, causing irreversible damage to the PEI surface.

 ### Calibration V2 (Live-Z Adjustment)
 Hopefully, the XYZ calibration succeeds first go, anad you're nearly ready to print!!
 The next step in the calibration process is fine-tuning the height of your hotend nozzle in relation to the print surface.
 The feature of the Original Prusa i3 MK2 that you'll be utilizing for this adjustment is called "Live-Z Adjustment."
-This setting persists once you've set it, but you will find yourself using this feature occasionally to make fine-tuning tweaks.
+This setting persists once you've set it, but you will find yourself using this feature occasionally to make fine-tuning tweaks after changing material types, or after you've changed nozzles.

 ### Z-Calibration
 The Z-Axis can be calibrated independently of the entire XYZ process.
 This process is much faster.
 If you ever pick up the printer and move it, or manually adjust the Z-height of the printer by rotating the threaded rods on the Z-Axis, you'll need to re-run the Z-Calibration before printing again.